 The Greeks, too, learned to pilot the politics of the late Ottoman Era with the same deftness as their ships, and from often inauspicious beginnings, great fleets, fortunes, and stories were built.

-Hydra is perhaps the best example of this, though I admit as a Hydriot I may be biased.
+Hydra is perhaps the best example of this, although I admit as a Hydriot I may be biased.

 An arid stone massif a few miles off the Peloponnesian coast, Hydra always hosted a small pastoral population, perched on rocky escarpments away from its poor harbors.